TeamWalrus/Walrus/docs/getting-started.md

 <img src="/assets/blank-wallet.png" class="screenshot sized-screenshot">

 (You may be asked to allow Walrus access to your location.
-This is use to add location information to each card you read; it's necessary to start listening for location updates ASAP in order to ensure an accurate fix is ready by the time a card is ready to read.)
+This is use to add location information to each card you read; it's necessary to start listening for location updates ASAP in order to ensure an accurate fix is ready by the time a card is being read.)

 Connect your Proxmark3 or Chameleon Mini to your Android device.
 You may require a [OTG USB](https://www.androidpit.com/usb-otg-what-it-means-and-how-to-use-it) cable or adapter.